13 Types of Welding Defects, Their Causes and Remedies

 Visual Inspection

-Disadvantages include inspector training, good eyesight required or corrected to 20/40, potential misses in internal defects, and open to human error.
+Disadvantages include inspector training, excellent eyesight required or corrected to 20/40, potential misses in internal defects, and openness to human error.

 Visual Weld Quality Testing Steps include practicing and developing procedures for consistent application of the approach, inspecting materials before welding, welding quality testing when welding, inspection when the weld is complete, marking problems and repairing the weld, and checking electrodes for size, type, and storage.